 Make time to weep, dear friend.
 Your burdens will feel lighter and your soul will thank you.

-Resources for you: Three pianists who play soothing music I like are David Tolk, David Cardall, and Jim Brickman.
+Resources for you: Three pianists who play soothing music are David Tolk, David Cardall, and Jim Brickman.
 I listen to them on Pandora radio.

-You might also like Mark Vroegop’s new book Dark Clouds, Deep Mercy: Discovering the Grace of Lament
+You might also like Mark Vroegop’s book Dark Clouds, Deep Mercy: Discovering the Grace of Lament.

 **WHAT ABOUT YOU?
-WHAT DO YOU DO TO COPE WITH THE GRIEF AND LOSS YOU’VE EXPERIENCED WITH YOUR TROUBLED CHILD?
+HOW HAVE YOU COPED WITH THE GRIEF AND LOSS YOU’VE EXPERIENCED WITH YOUR TROUBLED CHILD?